sclem34/riskproj/README.md

   <b>Scope and goals of the audit</b></p>  <br/>

 <b>Scope: </b><br/>
 The scope of this audit is defined as the entire security program at Botium Toys.
 This includes their assets like employee equipment and devices, their internal network, and their systems.
 You will need to review the assets Botium Toys has and the controls and compliance practices they have in place.
 <br /><br/>
 <b>Goals: </b><br/>
+The goal of the audit is to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.<br/><br/>
 Assess existing assets and complete the controls and compliance checklist to determine which controls and compliance best practices that need to be implemented to  improve Botium Toys’ security posture.
 <br />
 <img src="http://i.imghippo.com/files/JUl8767ro.png" height="80%" width="80%" alt=""/>